MyPureCloud/developer-center-blog/source/2017-03-01-purecloud-as-an-idp/index.html.markdown

 In this method the result.user object is going to contain the Discourse user that is logging in.
 If that property is null then Discourse will create a new user based on the metadata that we are supplying on the result object.

 There is one line here that is important to note and it is _result.email_valid = false_.
 Here we are telling Discourse that it still needs to validate the user's email.
-At this time PureCloud does not validate email address, so it is possible for anyone to create a user with any email in their PureCloud org.
+At this time PureCloud does not validate email addresses, so it is possible for anyone to create a user with any email in their PureCloud org.
 Therefore we don't trust the email that is returned back to us and require Discourse to validate the email to activate that user.

 Now we can lookup users using their PureCloud user Id